Zeportus/ActivityWatcher/README.md

 # ActivityWatcher
 This is only works in LAN
 You must forwarding port 8000 on your router to port 8000 on your machine, where server will be running

 ## Run server
-To run the server firstly you must install requirments:
+You must install python3.11 or later.
+For easy way to start - i recomend to download PyCharm.
+Open server folder in PyCharm.

+Go to terminal and execute this command:
 <code>pip3 install requirments.txt</code>

 After this you may run server.
 Just run main.py for this:
 <code>python3 main.py</code>
 Or from your IDE

 ## Run client
 When server is running, you may run clients, which needs to be watched.
-You must use C++ 17 or later and CMake.

 Git must be installed on your machine.
 You can download it from official site or with PowerShell:
 <code>winget install --id Git.Git -e --source winget</code>

+You must install Visual Studio 2022 or later and C++ components (Use default params) on your machine.
+Open client folder in Visual Studio and wait when CMake finish installing.
+Run ActivityWatcherCMake.cpp (You will get an error, its ok)
+Move dll files from root of this repo to client/out/build/x64-debug/ActivityWatcherCMake

 Input in server_ip.txt file an ip of the server.
 Go to and run client/out/build/x64-debug/ActivityWatcherCMake/ActivityWatcherCMake.exe

 ## Interface
 Visit: http://your_server_ip:8000/
 Interface is simple

-# Main problems
-If you don't wanna headache with C++ settings - just download Visual Studio and install C++ component.
-For python you need to install python of course and you may not use IDE, but i recomend to install PyCharm.